KulaginAG/t-shop/README.md

 # T-Shop
-## Описание проекта:
+## Project Description:
-T-Shop - это интернет-магазин одежды из параллельной вселенной. Он имеет 5 миллионов клиентов, число которых постоянно растет. Представим, что ежедневная конверсия в покупку составляет 1% в будние дни и 5% в выходные. В рамках покупки может быть приобретено несколько товаров в разном количестве.
+T-Shop is an online clothing shop from a parallel universe.
+It has 5 million customers, the number of which is constantly growing.
+Let's imagine that the daily conversion to purchase is 1% on weekdays and 5% on weekends.
+Several products in different quantities can be purchased as part of a purchase.

-## Цель проекта:
+## Project Objective:
-Построить упрощенный ETL-процесс полного цикла (от формирования исходных данных до визуализации).
+Build a simplified full-cycle ETL process (from raw data generation to visualisation).

-## Требования:
+## Requirements:
-Нужно сгенерировать 3 таблицы (клиент, товар, продажи) и заливать их в PostgreSQL (RAW-слой). В нем же написать пакет, который на основании raw-таблиц делает другие таблицы с версионностью SCD2. Также должна быть таблица с метаданными для вычисления инкремента с RAW-слоя (отбираются только те записи, у которых время обновления выше максимального времени обновления в целевой таблице на DDS-слое). Затем в CDM-слое строится финальная витрина (также с SCD2).
+I need to generate 3 tables (customer, product, sales) and pour them into PostgreSQL (RAW-layer).
+In it write a package that makes other tables with SCD2 versioning based on raw tables.
+There should also be a table with metadata for calculating increment from RAW-layer (only those records with update time higher than the maximum update time in the target table on DDS-layer are selected).
+A final datamart is then built in the CDM layer (also from SCD2).
-Далее эти данные переливаются в Clickhouse, и затем используются в Superset для построения дашборда.
+This data is then poured into Clickhouse, and then used in Superset to build the dashboard.
-Все должно работать под управлением AirFlow (кроме Superset). Реализация выполнена на основе Docker-контейнеров (кроме генератора данных).
+Everything should run under AirFlow (except Superset).
+The implementation is Docker container based (except for the data generator).

-## Используемые инструменты:
+## Tools used:
-- Python (генерация данных)
+- Python (data generation)
-- PostgreSQL (хранение данных)
+- PostgreSQL (data storage)
-- Clickhouse (хранение финальной витрины)
+- Clickhouse (storage of the final showcase)
-- Superset (визуализация)
+- Superset (visualisation)
-- AirFlow (оркестрация потоков)
+- AirFlow (flow orchestration)

-## Слои
+## Layers:
-1. RAW (источники с SCD1)
+1. RAW (SCD1 sources)
-2. DDS (источники с SCD2)
+2. DDS (sources with SCD2)
-3. CDM (витрина с SCD2)
+3. CDM (showcase with SCD2)
-4. SL (метаданные)
+4. SL (metadata)

-## Сущности:
+## Entities:

-**Клиент**
+**Customer**
 - ID
-- Имя
+- First Name
-- Фамилия
+- Last Name
-- Дата рождения
+- Date of birth
-- Время обновления записи
+- Record update time

-**Товар**
+**Product**
 - ID
-- Наименование
+- Name
-- Категория
+- Category
-- Размер
+- Size
-- Цена
+- Price
-- Время обновления записи
+- Record update time

-**Продажи**
+**Sales**
 - ID
-- Дата
+- Date
-- Клиент
+- Customer
-- Товар
+- Item
-- Количество
+- Quantity
-- Время обновления записи
+- Record update time

-**Витрина**:
+**Datamart**:
-- Дата продажи
+- Date of sale
-- Клиент
+- Customer
-- Возраст клиента
+- Customer Age
-- Товар
+- Product
-- Категория товара
+- Product category
-- Размер
+- Size
-- Цена товара
+- Product price
-- Количество товара
+- Quantity of goods
-- Общая стоимость
+- Total cost

 ## Dashboard

-Построенный дашборд должен показывать:
+The constructed dashboard should show:
-- График выручки
+- Revenue chart
-- Диаграмма выручки по категориям
+- Revenue chart by category
-- Круговая диаграмма выручки по возрасту
+- Pie chart of revenue by age
-- Сумма выручки
+- Amount of revenue
-- Количество клиентов
+- Number of customers
-- Среднее количество товаров в чеке
+- Average number of items per cheque
-- Средняя сумма чека
+- Average amount of cheque
-- Средний возраст клиентов
+- Average age of customers
-- Самый популярный размер
+- Most popular size